GrekkoGIS/grekko/README.md

 ## Vehicle Routing & problem solving(1st priority)

-TODO add depth
+TODO: add depth to this description

 ## Geocoding(2nd priority)

-TODO add depth
+TODO: add depth to this description

 UK only, happy to update postcodes

 ## Simple geo computations(3rd priority)

-TODO add depth
+TODO: add depth to this description

 - Haversine
 - Euclidean